-- I have read and understood the information on this consent form. - I have had enough time to think about the information provided. - I have been able to ask questions and have had satisfactory responses to my questions - I understand that my participation in this study is voluntary. - I understand that I am completely free at any time to refuse to participate or to withdraw from this study at any time, and that this will not change the quality of care that I receive. - I authorize access to my health records as described in this consent form. - I understand that I will be informed of any incidental findings (IFs) identified in a child participant that could alter his/her medical management during childhood. - I understand that adult participants have the option of choosing whether or not they wish to be informed of any IFs identified in them that may alter their medical management. - I understand that if a disease-causing or likely disease-causing variant is found in me, then my genetic test result will be confirmed in a clinical lab and will become part of my medical record, which all of my healthcare providers can look at. - I understand that there is no guarantee that this study will provide any benefits to me. - I understand that I am not waiving any of my legal rights as a result of signing this consent form.
+- I have read and understood the information on this consent form. - I have had enough time to think about the information provided. - I have been able to ask questions and have had satisfactory responses to my questions - I understand that their participation in this study is voluntary. - I understand that I am completely free at any time to refuse for them to participate or to withdraw from this study at any time, and that this will not change the quality of care that they receive. - I authorize access to their health records as described in this consent form. - I understand that we will receive results for any medically actionable IFs that are found. - I understand that if a disease-causing or likely disease-causing variant is found in them, then their genetic test result will be confirmed in a clinical lab and will become part of their medical record, which all of their healthcare providers can look at. - I understand that there is no guarantee that this study will provide any benefits to them. - I understand that I am not waiving any of their legal rights as a result of signing this consent form.
 I will receive a signed copy of this consent form for my own records.
-I consent to take part in this study.
+I consent for the individual I represent to take part in this study.